 - capacity hot tub; walking track; and multipurpose room.
-It is home to the Lindsey Wilson swimming teams and includes the wrestling program's training room. - A new Plant Operations Building that houses the physical plant division was completed in 2010. - The Blue Raider Band Building, home of the College's marching and concert bands, was opened in fall 2009. - The Pines at Lindsey Wilson was acquired in February 2009.
+It is home to the Lindsey Wilson swimming teams and includes the wrestling program's training room. - A new Plant Operations Building for the physical plant division was completed in 2010. - The Blue Raider Band Building, home of the College's marching and concert bands, was opened in fall 2009. - The Pines at Lindsey Wilson was acquired in February 2009.
 An 18-hole golf course located less than five miles from the A.P.
-White Campus, the Pines at Lindsey Wilson is open to members.
-William T's, the restaurant at the Pines at Lindsey Wilson, serves lunch Monday through Friday and is used as a conference and meeting building. - The Lindsey Wilson Scottsville Campus, which was founded in 1992, was renovated in 2009. - Lindsey Wilson Sports Park was opened in fall 2009.
+White Campus, the Pines at Lindsey Wilson is open to members. - The Lindsey Wilson Scottsville Campus, founded in 1992, was renovated in 2009. - Lindsey Wilson Sports Park was opened in fall 2009.
 The park features Egnew Park, home to LWC baseball; Blue Raider Field, home to LWC softball; and Blue Raider Stadium, home to LWC football and track & field. - The Jim & Helen Lee Fugitte Science Center, a three-story, 42,000-square-foot building that houses the College's mathematics and science programs, was opened for the 20062007 academic year.
 The Fugitte Science Center includes laboratories, smart classrooms, and a greenhouse. - The T.D. & Rowena Everett Center, renovated in 2007, houses the Academic Success Center and First-Year Experience offices.